RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we validate RetICL on math word problem (MWP) solving tasks and quantitatively compare its performance to several baselines.
-We also perform an ablation study and examine the effects of adjusting several parameters in order to determine which aspects of the methodology are working well and which may need improvement in future work.
+In this section, we validate RetICL on MWP solving and scientific question answering tasks and quantitatively compare its performance against several baselines.
+We also perform an ablation study and examine the effects of adjusting several parameters in order to determine which aspects of the methodology work well and which ones need improvement in future work.